+The internet is a bizarre place.
+If you take the time, 5 hours or so, you’ll get sucked into the powerful Charybdis like whirlpool of internet content.
+On one such day, I time travelled from toddlers tasting lemons for the first time to watching cats getting scared out of their living daylights.
 In the video, cats of different types were recorded leaping in the air out of sheer shock and fear upon seeing a cucumber.
 Yes, just your average, green cucumber!

 As it turns out, it’s not the cucumber placed surreptitiously behind a cat, but pretty much anything that sneaks up on a cat could potentially terrify it.
-Cats are sharp and alert animals, and as such, they always keep their guard up and have good situational awareness.
+Cats are sharp and alert animals and as such, they always keep their guard up and have good situational awareness.

 If you have seen such videos of cats getting scared of cucumbers, you might have noticed that cucumbers are deliberately put behind cats when they are peacefully enjoying a meal with their heads buried in their food bowl.

 As such, when a cat spots a green cucumber lying on the floor behind them, it freaks the cat out because the cat didn’t expect it to be there.
 “I think that the reaction is due to the novelty and unexpectedness of finding an unusual object secretly placed while their heads were down in the food bowl,” says Dr Roger Mugford, an animal behavior specialist.
 Cats wouldn’t normally find cucumbers lying on the floor, so the sheer novelty of the whole thing freaks them out.

 Unknown objects that might look threatening initiate the cat’s “startle responses”.
 The jumping, increase in heart rate and aggressive response is how the cat responds to a surprise.
 Upon experiencing the stimuli, the cat’s muscles stiffen and it arches its back.
 The cat’s heart rate increases and its fear response is heightened.